enriquepablo/terms/doc/theory.rst

             [ y has-verb-property symmetry ] isa fact.

-In the same sense, in the SW you cannot treat a class as an individual (unless you recurr to OWL Full) but in TT, classes are individuals.
+In the same sense, in the semantic web you cannot treat a class as an individual (unless you recurr to OWL Full) but in TT, classes are individuals.

 As a last example, we might say that Sue always gets whatever she wants::